Soviet annexation of Transcarpathia: Accession to the Ukrainian SSR

 The London government-in-exile under Edvard Beneš negotiated the restoration of the state of Czechoslovakia with the Soviet Union, with which it had been allied since 1943, in Moscow.
-On May 8, 1944, Beneš and Soviet dictator Josef Stalin signed a treaty of alliance that guaranteed that the territory of Czechoslovakia would be liberated by the Red Army and returned to Czechoslovak civilian control.
+On May 8, 1944, Beneš and Soviet dictator Joseph Stalin signed a treaty of alliance that guaranteed that the territory of Czechoslovakia would be liberated by the Red Army and returned to Czechoslovak civilian control.
 Carpathian Ruthenia was to be reincorporated into Czechoslovakia while maintaining this status.
 In October 1944, Carpathian Ruthenia was liberated by the Red Army and occupied by the Soviet Union.
 The Czechoslovak government delegation led by minister František Němec arrived in Khust to establish the provisional Czechoslovak administration, according to the treaties between the Soviet and Czechoslovak governments on 8 May 1944.
 According to the Soviet–Czechoslovak treaty, it was agreed that once any liberated territory of Czechoslovakia ceased to be a combat zone of the Red Army, those lands would be transferred to full control of the Czechoslovak state.
 However, after a few weeks, the Red Army and NKVD started to obstruct the Czechoslovak delegation's work.
 Communications between Khust and the government center in exile in London were obstructed and the Czechoslovak officials were forced to use underground radio.
 Furthermore, the delegation had to win the support of the population to remain with Czechoslovakia, because the loyalty of Carpathian Ruthenia to a new Czechoslovak state was weak as a result of World War II.
 In April 1944, all former collaborators were excluded from the political arena.
 Collaborators included Magyars, Germans, and those Ruthenians who were supporters of István Fencik's party (which had collaborated with the Magyars).
 This concerned about one third of the population.
-Another third were Communists, so that only a third of the Ukrainian population probably sympathized with the Czechoslovak Republic.
+Another third were communists, so that only a third of the Ukrainian population probably sympathized with the Czechoslovak Republic.

 After arriving in Carpathian Ruthenia, the Czechoslovak delegation announced its planned mobilization at its headquarters in Khust on October 30.
 The Red Army prevented the dissemination of this news and instead began to rally popular support.
 Protests from Beneš's government were ignored.
 The Czechoslovak delegation was also allegedly hindered in building relations with the Ukrainian minority, which caused the disappointment of the population.
 Soviet activities resulted in 73% of the population being in favor of annexation.